h0tp-ftw/anki-addon-vscode-setup/README.md

 .\setup.ps1
 ```

 Not working?
 Open PowerShell (as Administrator if needed) and try the command again.
+Also try running the command `python` in your PowerShell to start the Python installation process (if it doesn't exist already).

 [![Star History Chart](https://api.star-history.com/svg?repos=h0tp-ftw/anki-vscode&type=Date)](https://www.star-history.com/#h0tp-ftw/anki-vscode&Date)